 Chapter 7: Of God's Covenant

 What is Covenant Theology?
-How many covenants does the Bible have and which are those?
+How many covenants does the Bible have and which are these?
 What is the Reformed Baptist and Paedobaptist understanding of the covenants?
 What is 1689 Federalism?
+What are the Covenant of Works and the Covenant of Grace?
 Is the New Covenant the Covenant of Grace?
 Was the Covenant of Grace established before the New Covenant?
 Were the Old Testament covenants administrations of the Covenant of Grace?

 §1 The Covenant Of Works

 - The distance between God and the creature is so great, that although reasonable creatures do owe obedience to him as their creator, yet they could never have attained the reward of life but by some voluntary condescension on God's part, which he hath been pleased to express by way of covenant.1